xcart/xcart-docs/_pages/kb_en/translation_and_localization/installing_language_packages.md

 As a result, the translation addons you have installed should be added to the Installed Addons section in your store's Admin area:
     ![xc5_translations_aktiviert.png]({{site.baseurl}}/attachments/ref_NH3w8sSS/xc5_translations_aktiviert.png)

-Once you have more than one languages installed and enabled, language selectors will be provided both in the Admin and Customer areas of your X-Cart store.
+Once you have more than one language installed and enabled, language selectors will be provided both in the Admin and Customer areas of your X-Cart store.

 Admin area: